 Brandin Dear is a licensed psychotherapist with a master's degree in clinical social work from Smith College.
 He completed his clinical internships at a therapeutic high school and the UMass Amherst counseling center.
 He also holds a bachelor's degree in philosophy from Mount Holyoke College and studied at Sussex University in Brighton, England.
 Brandin has worked in crisis stabilization and outpatient services.
 He has also provided consultation around cultural competency.
 Brandin enjoys treating a wide variety of clients both at Berklee and in private practice.
 He has a deep commitment to diversity and the work it takes to protect it.

 Naoko is a licensed psychotherapist with a master's degree in counseling psychology from Trinity Western University and a bachelor's degree in biology.
-She has provided counseling to children, adolescents, adults and families within a variety of organizations, including the Ministry of Child and Family Development, a community-based counseling agency, and a college-counseling center.
-Naoko is originally from Japan, and until her recent relocation to the US, spent the majority of her adult life in Canada.
-She enjoys travelling, fine arts and meeting with people from various cultures.
+She has provided counseling to children, adolescents, adults, and families within a variety of organizations, including the Ministry of Child and Family Development, a community-based counseling agency, and a college-counseling center.
+Naoko is originally from Japan, and until her relocation to the U.S., she spent the majority of her adult life in Canada.
+She enjoys travelling, fine arts, and meeting with people from various cultures.